bagelbyheart/Retroarch-Screensaver/README.md

 ## Requirements

-The only python library outside of the standard library used is `pygame2`.
-This is required "pick up and play" functionality.
+The only python library outside of the standard library used is `pygame` version 2.5.2.
+This is required "pick up and play" functionality, and has been tested with SDL 2.28.3.

 ## Build Process